-1. Difficulty of use - Some open source applications may be tricky to set up and use.
+1. The difficulty of use - Some open source applications may be tricky to set up and use.
 Others may lack user-friendly interfaces or features that your staff may be familiar with.
-This can affect productivity and put off your staff from adopting or using the programs with ease.
+This can affect productivity and prevent your staff from adopting or using programs with ease.

 2. Compatibility issues - Many types of proprietary hardware need specialised drivers to run open source programs, which are often only available from the equipment manufacturer.
 This can potentially add to the cost of your project.
 Even if an open source driver exists, it may not work with your software as well as the proprietary driver.

 3. Liabilities and warranties - With proprietary software, the developer usually provides indemnification and warranty as part of a standard licence agreement.
-This is because they have full control and copyright over the product and its underlying code.
-Conventional open source software licences typically contain only limited warranty and no liability or infringement indemnity protection.
+This is because they fully control and copyright the product and its underlying code.
+Open source software licences typically contain only limited warranty and no liability or infringement indemnity protection.

 Open source software costs

 When you're considering using free or open source software, it is important to think through the potential costs involved in:

 - Setting up - eg you may need new hardware to use the software.

 - Installation - eg you may need to pay someone to install and configure the system for you.